These Cinnamon Peach Muffins are loaded with fresh peaches, and are super moist with a delightful cinnamon flavor.

 - 1/2 teaspoon salt

-- Preheat oven to 350°F. Place paper liners into muffin tin.
-Set frozen peaches out to thaw.
+- Preheat oven to 350°F. Place paper liners into muffin tin, or grease muffin tin well.
+Set frozen peaches out to thaw if using frozen.

-- Mix together sugar, applesauce, yogurt, egg, and vanilla until creamy.
+- Mix together applesauce, yogurt, egg, vanilla, and sugar until creamy.

 - Add flours, baking soda, cinnamon, and salt to the sugar mixture and stir until combined.

-- Chop thawed peaches into bite-sized pieces and fold into batter.
+- Chop peaches into bite-sized pieces and fold into batter.